Skip to main content

 Headers and authentication

-As mentioned, Slack webhooks require no authentication, but other services could, and that will typically require an authentication header.
-Headers are easily added using the headers list:
+As mentioned, Slack webhooks require no authentication, but other services might, and those will typically require an authentication header.
+Headers are added using the headers list:

 supctl merge volga webhooks my-webhook <<EOF